How to Care for Potted Plants

 So there you have it.
 Now, you have a much better idea of how to grow healthy, great-looking plants in containers.

-And while at it, why not set the stage by getting some decorative planters to complement your greenery?
+While you're at it, why not set the stage by getting some decorative pots and planters to complement your greenery?
 Root & Vessel offers a host of planters to enhance your garden scapes.

 You can choose from traditional round and square planters.
 Or add some flair to your deck with railing planters.
 Want to dress up a tired window?
 Check out our flower window boxes.